 The candidates can register only one Audit course in a semester starting from second semester subject to a maximum of two courses during the entire programme of study.
-Such courses shall be indicated as 'Audit' during the time of registration itself.
-Only courses currently offered for credit to the candidates of other branches can be audited.
+Such courses shall be indicated as 'Audit' during the time of Registration itself.
+Only courses currently offered for credit to other branches candidates can be audited.